-Getting enough protein is important for health.
+Getting enough protein is important for your health.

 Here are 14 easy ways to eat more protein.

 When eating a meal, eat the protein source first, especially before you get to the starches.

 What’s more, eating protein first can help keep your blood sugar and insulin levels from rising too high after a meal.

-For example, a 28-gram (1-oz) serving of tortilla chips has 137 calories but only 2 grams of protein (6).
+For example, a 1-cup (30-gram) serving of plain tortilla chips has 142 calories but only 2 grams of protein (

-Many breakfast foods are low in protein, including toast, bagels and cereals.
+Many breakfast foods are low in protein, including toast, bagels, and cereals.

 Almonds are incredibly healthy.